TheMisinformationGame/MisinformationGame/docs/Administrators.md

 * Next, you should enter `Name` under "Field", and the admin's name under "Value".
 The "Type" field should be set to `string`.
 This name will later help to keep track of who has been granted administrator privileges.

+* Once you have set the admin name, save the document to the Admin collection.

 <figure id="fig11">
     <img src="screenshots/firestore-add-to-admins-collection.png" alt="figure 11" height="605" />